voyd-lang/voyd/reference/syntax.md

 # Parenthetical Elision

-Void language is built around an s-expression syntax, like lisp:
+Voyd language is built around an s-expression syntax, like lisp:

 ```voyd
 (if (n < 2)